-There are many opportunities to see wildlife, but please observe from a safe distance and do not feed wildlife.
 Keystone State Park hosts a wide range of plant and animal life.
-These natural attractions offer an exciting adventure for visitors willing to sit, watch and listen for these hidden wonders.
 Stop at the visitor center for a bird checklist or to learn about the natural sites and wildlife of the area.
 Each season provides an opportunity to see a diversity of plants and animals.

 In summer, many young birds and mammals are born and can be seen, but be sure not to handle the wild animals.
 Fireflies dance and display their lights in midsummer.
 Frogs and insects sing a nighttime chorus in the marsh area in the eastern end of the lake.
 Yarrow, joe pye weed, ironweed, boneset, fire pink, goldenrods and daisies peak in late summer, providing food for butterflies.

-The shortening days and cooler temperatures of autumn cause the deciduous trees to drop their leaves, but first the trees erupt with color.
+The shorter days and cooler temperatures of autumn cause the deciduous trees to erupt with color before dropping their leaves.
 Birds migrate south to their winter homes.
 The temperature is usually perfect for hiking and exploring.

-In winter, you can find animal tracks in the snow, and find bird’s nests that are revealed after the leaves fall from the trees.
+In winter, you can find animal tracks in the snow and find bird nests that are revealed after leaves have fallen from the trees.
 Native birds like chickadees, cardinals, nuthatches and woodpeckers travel in groups hunting for seeds and insects.

 AMD Wetland Treatment System

-Below the dam, across from the entrance road to the cabin colony, is the closed-up entrance to Salem # 2 Mine.
+Below the dam, across from the entrance road to the cabin colony, is the former entrance to Salem #2 Mine.
 This entrance has been sealed and can no longer be seen by the untrained eye.
 An orange liquid, called abandoned mine drainage (AMD), seeps from the mine, polluting McCune Run.
 Four agencies have worked together to put in an AMD Wetland Treatment System.
-Heavy metals and sediment are removed from the AMD as it flows through limestone lined pipes and through several ponds, which removes alkalinity, heavy metals and sediment, before releasing the cleaner water into McCune Run.
+Heavy metals and sediment are removed from the AMD as it flows through limestone-lined pipes and several ponds.
+The cleaned water then flows into McCune Run.
 A series of wayside exhibits explain the mine and the treatment system.
-The self-guiding tour begins in the parking lot across from Pavilion Two.
+The self-guided tour begins in the parking lot across from Pavilion #2.

 It is hard to imagine, but the steel mills of Pittsburgh led to the creation of Keystone State Park.
-The mills needed coke (partially burned coal) to make steel.
-To make coke, the coal companies needed to burn coal and quickly extinguish it, and so needed water, lots of water.
+The mills needed coke, partially burned coal, to make steel.
+To make coke, the coal companies needed to burn coal and quickly extinguish it, thus needing large amounts of water.

-In 1909, the Keystone Coal and Coke Company purchased land at the meeting of McClure and Davis runs to build a lake that would supply water for washing bituminous coal and to quench the coke from their coke ovens at Salem Mine One.
-The water from Keystone Lake flowed, gravity fed, through two miles of wooden pipes to the mine.
-One of those pipes is currently on display in the James A. Kell Visitor Center.
+In 1909, the Keystone Coal and Coke Company purchased land at the meeting of McCune and Davis runs and built a lake to supply water for washing bituminous coal and to quench the coke from their coke ovens at Salem #1 Mine.
+The water from Keystone Lake flowed, gravity-fed, through two miles of wooden pipes to the coal washing facility.
+A similar pipe is on display in the James A. Kell Visitor Center.

-The company built a stone lodge to be a meeting place for business, and as a hunting lodge.
+The company built a stone lodge to be used as a meeting place for business, as well as a hunting lodge.
 Executives were allotted the lodge for one week a year for family vacations.
-Now called the James A. Kell Visitor Center, the lodge houses mining artifacts and historical exhibits.
+Now called the James A. Kell Visitor Center, the lodge houses mining artifacts and natural history exhibits.

-In 1938, Keystone Coal and Coke Company began Salem Two Mine.
+In 1938, Keystone Coal and Coke Company opened Salem #2 Mine.
 The coal vein was between two and four feet thick, forcing the miners to work on their hands and knees.
-It was called a drift mine because the mine plunged horizontally into a hillside, it was a drift mine.
-Salem Two Mine closed in 1953.
+It was called a drift mine because the mine plunged horizontally into a hillside.
+The mine closed in 1953.

-Keen-eyed visitors can still see the sealed mine entrance, which is east of Picnic Pavilion Two and north of the cabin entrance road.
+The sealed mine entrance is east of Pavilion #2 and north of the cabin entrance road.
 The ground underneath Hillside Campground and the cabin colony is honeycombed with miles of tunnels.
 A fascinating map of these tunnels is on display in the visitor center.

-In 1945, the Pennsylvania Bureau of State Parks acquired the lake, lodge and surrounding land, and later the land by Salem Mine Two, from Keystone Coal and Coke Company, which is reflected in the park’s name.
+In 1945, the Pennsylvania Bureau of State Parks acquired the lake, lodge and surrounding land, and later the land by Salem #2 Mine, from the Keystone Coal and Coke Company, which is reflected in the park’s name.
 When visiting the tranquil forests, fields and lake, remember that Keystone State Park was born of the fires and noise of steel mills.